plowsof/http_client/README.md

 files not in our database will still be downloaded from sof1 server

 This client / map files database would not be possible without a select group of people who i'll mention in alphabetical order:
-Acadie, A, Chin, d3nd3, O
+Acadie, A, Chin, Ctrl, d3nd3, O

 But most important of all the mappers who spent hours upon hours creating content for us all to enjoy.
 Thank you!